Embroidery & sewing

 - Have multiple embroidery designs that you have practiced thoroughly for your customers to choose from

-- Join local markets and local businesses to spread the word about your small business
+- Join local markets and local businesses to spread the word about your products and services.

 Types of embroidery machines